riandyrn/learn_cs/README.md

 # learn_cs

-Repo containing studies for strengthen my own CS concepts using Python 3
+Repo containing studies to strengthen my own concepts of CS using Python 3